ray-project/ray/doc/source/serve/production.md

     * `"UNHEALTHY"`: the deployment has either failed to update, or it has updated and has become unhealthy afterwards.
 This may be due to an error in the deployment's constructor, a crashed replica, or a general system or machine error.
 * `message`: provides context on the current status.

-You can use the `serve status` command to monitor your deployments after they are deployed and throughout their lifetime.
+You can use the `serve status` command to inspect your deployments after they are deployed and throughout their lifetime.

 Using the `fruit_config.yaml` example from [an earlier section](fruit-config-yaml):